zachinjapan/zachinjapan/README.md

-# Hi there 👋 !
+# Konichiwa.  👋 !
 I'm Zach.

-A former English Teacher, now a Software Engineer.
-Fluent in Japanese, code, and music.
+I'm an American fluent in Japanese who is working towards becoming a front-end web engineer in Japan.

 ## Skills and Experience: